Aneal07/Petcare-Website/README.md

 A responsive design that adapts to various screen sizes.
 A navigation bar that allows users to easily access different sections of the website.
 A services section that showcases the different services provided by the pet care service.
-A contact form that allows users to send a message to the pet care service.
+A plan section that showcases the different plan services provided by the pet care service A contact form that allows users to send a message to the pet care service.

 License